Which countries are not members of the PCT?

 - Zaire

-Filing a PCT national stage application in China will provide the applicant with a subsequent opportunity to file in Hong Kong.
+For Hong Kong, filing a PCT national stage application in China will provide the applicant with a subsequent opportunity to enter HK.

 What are the PCT member countries?